aramisentreri/aramisentreri.github.io/README.md

     </script>
 </head>
 ```
 3. Then on the markdown file you want to add math formulas, simply write them between $$:
 ```
 ## Example using simple mathjax

 $$ r = h = \sqrt{\frac {1} {2}} = \sqrt{\frac {N} {N+1}} \sqrt{\frac {N+1} {2N}} $$
 ```

+## Steps to add comments to blog posts using Github Issues API
+1. See the tutorial from [Aristath's github page](https://aristath.github.io/blog/static-site-comments-using-github-issues-api)